Escuela Popular Accelerated Family Learning

 Nearby Public Schools

-- The nearest middle school is Alpha: Blanca Alvarado Middle School (0.3 miles away)
+The nearest middle school and elementary school is Alpha: Blanca Alvarado Middle School (0.3 miles away)

 1601 Cunningham Ave.